gistratta/magnetar/README.md

 ##### GRB jet half-opening angle in deg

-If not known, you can set the jet half-opening angle to 90 deg, i.e. isotropic case.
+If not known, you can set the jet half-opening angle to 90 deg, i.e. isotropic case, or assume a fiducial value e.g. 5.0 deg

 Some useful references where to find GRB  estimated jet opening angles are:
 - [Wang X-G et al. 2018, Apj, 859, 160](https://doi.org/10.3847%2F1538-4357%2Faabc13)